 Champ Island / Tikhaya Bay, Hooker Island, Franz Josef Land

 It’s a remarkable day for birds lovers as well as your ship takes you to Tikhaya Bay on Hooker Island.
-The famous Rubini Rock, a huge cliff in the bay, is the shelter for thousands of sea birds.
+The famous Rubini Rock, a huge cliff in the bay, is the shelter for thousands of seabirds.
 Attempt to approach the cliff to watch kittiwakes and other Arctic birds.
-And if weather conditions are favorable, go ashore to visit an abandoned polar station on the shores of the Bay.
+If weather conditions are favorable, go ashore to visit an abandoned polar station on the shores of the Bay.

 Lagoya / Phippsoya, Spitsbergen